patheros/PathSetManuals/modules/CheeseGrater.md

 10. **Grain Size Knob** - Controls how long each grain is.
 When grain size is bellow 0 weird stuff happens.
 11. **Grain Size CV** - Grain Size Knob.
 12. **Grain Size Attenuverter** - Modifies CV for Grain Size Knob.
-13. **Spread Knob** - Applies a sign wave to the start time of each grain.
-Increasing this knob increases the frequency of the sign wave.
+13. **Spread Knob** - Applies a sine wave to the start time of each grain.
+Increasing this knob increases the frequency of the sine wave.
 14. **Spread CV** - Modulates Spread Knob.
 15. **Spread Attenuverter** - Modifies CV for Spread Knob.
-16. **Spread Strength** - Controls the amplitude of the sign wave applied to the grain start time by the Spread Knob.
+16. **Spread Strength** - Controls the amplitude of the sine wave applied to the grain start time by the Spread Knob.
 17. **Spread Strength CV** - Modulates Spread Strength Knob.
 18. **Spread Strength Attenuverter** - Modifies CV for Spread Strength Knob.
 19. **Spread Randomness** - Adds a random offset to the start time of each grian.
 When turned clockwise the randomness is softer.
 When turn to the left the randomness is pure random.